 2. When sausages are half cooked, add onions and peppers and some salt.

-5. Wipe out pan to remove any sausage bits left.
-Heat a couple tablespoons of oil on medium high and add the thinly sliced potatoes in a single layer.
+5. Wipe out the pan to remove any sausage bits left.
+Heat a couple of tablespoons of oil on medium-high and add the thinly sliced potatoes in a single layer.
 Salt well.
 Let them brown them well before turning.